valeno-dev/python-projects/1. easy/guess-number-(user)/README.md

 Guess the number from scale (1-10): 7

 🎉 Congratulations!
-You guessed it right!
+You guessed it right!<br>
 Thanks for playing!